aprescott/tenuki/README.md

   * Ko rule.
   * Pass.
   * Undo.
+  * Built-in mobile support for touch devices and small screens, even with a 19x19 board.
   * End-game detection: dead stone marking, area/territory scoring.

 The go board provides a JavaScript interface to perform various functions, but the UI for individual controls is left to you.